ott-jax/ott/README.md

 P = ot.matrix
 ```

-The call to `solve` above works out an optimal transport solution.
-The `ot` object contains a transport matrix that links each point from the first point cloud to one or more points from the second, as illustrated below.
+The call to `solve` above works out the optimal transport solution.
+The `ot` object contains a transport matrix (here of size $12\times 14$) that quantifies a `link strength` between each point of the first point cloud, to one or more points from the second, as illustrated in the plot below.
 In this toy example, most choices were arbitrary, and are reflected in the crude `solve` API.
-We provide far more flexibility to define custom solvers, as detailed in the [full documentation](https://ott-jax.readthedocs.io/en/latest/).
+We provide far more flexibility to define custom cost functions, objectives, and solvers, as detailed in the [full documentation](https://ott-jax.readthedocs.io/en/latest/).

 ![obtained coupling](https://raw.githubusercontent.com/ott-jax/ott/main/images/couplings.png)
 ## Citation